-In the meantime, we have a common dilemma surrounding a husband who wants to veg out in a big poufy recliner chair in the main living area of their home.
+Coming up is a common dilemma surrounding a husband who wants to veg out in one of those big poufy recliner chairs in the main living area of their home.
+Please read on…

-I’m beside myself.
-Surely, you know the answer.
+I’m beside myself, and I’m praying you have the answer.
 Why did God ever invent the recliner chair?

 I mean, I just finished reading an older post about a wife struggling with her husband’s love of heavy, dark furniture.